Weather

 Events in July

-Independence Day.
-There's a dearth of holidays and festivals in the country during July—however, one big one does stand out.
-July 20th is the anniversary of Colombia's independence from Spain.
+Independence Day, Nationwide (July 20).
+There's a dearth of holidays and festivals in the country during July; however, one big one does stand out.
+July 20 is the anniversary of Colombia's independence from Spain.
 There are parades and parties throughout the country, with many locals celebrating by listening to traditional folk music.
 So hit the streets and join the crowds for the big party.

 Traveling to Colombia in July?
-Check out these great itinerary ideas.
+Check out these great itineraries

-Colombian Highlands & the Los Nevados Trek.
-A good portion of this 9-day journey will take place in the rugged outdoors before you head towards the charming colonial town of Villa de Leyva in the Colombian Highlands.
+Colombian Highlands & the Los Nevados Trek - 9 Days.
+A good portion of this journey will take place in the rugged outdoors before you head toward the charming colonial town of Villa de Leyva in the Colombian Highlands.
 Start and finish the trip with time to explore the cosmopolitan capital of Bogotá for colorful street art, museums, dining, and nightlife.

 More Helpful Information